akvo/akvo-flow-docs/docs/dashboard/surveys/3-creating-editing-survey.rst

 **Option question settings**

-For option questions, you can enter options in the text box that appears below, entering each option on a seperate line.
+For option questions, you can enter options in the text box that appears below, entering each option on a separate line.

  .. figure:: https://cloud.githubusercontent.com/assets/12456965/8957611/dff47c24-35ff-11e5-8c96-56b53321884c.png
    :width: 400 px